qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/qgisdevelopersguide/compile_qgis.rst

 ..........................

 .. warning:: Qt 5 is not officially supported.
-Building against Qt 5 libraries seems to work quiet well alrady but be prepared that you are one of very few with this setup.
-We strongly recommend using QGIS with Qt 4.
+Building against Qt 5 libraries seems to work quite well already but be prepared that you are one of very few with this setup.
+We strongly recommend using QGIS with Qt 4 for production work.

 Python bindings in particular are not expected to be compatible.
 When Qt 5 is enabled, the build system automatically activates Python 3 and PyQt5 as well.